By Michael Briggin

 What you need to do is ensure that the prototype can lead to a product and that testing is essential for this process to be undertaken.
 The more people you interact with who respond to the prototype, the better information you must work with if you want to get to the product development phase.

-This is where you must emphasize product development to ensure you have a viable product.
+This is where you must emphasize product development to ensure you have a viable product and that you’re ready to launch it.

 Ideally you will have come further in validating your business model and your product should be ready for testing.
 You will need more of this if you want the market to react positively to your product.

 Not all marketing methods are the same.
-It is important to not just know what programs and tools you need to help you execute your marketing strategy but also when you really need them.
-Inbound Marketing and Outbound Marketing are different mediums that can help your startup depending on your budget, bandwidth and scope.
+It’s important to not just know what programs and tools you need to help you execute your marketing strategy but also when you really need them.
+Inbound Marketing and Outbound Marketing are different mediums that can help your startup depending on your bandwidth, budget and scope.

-From your marketing campaigns, you will know how your product’s customers have reacted.
+From your marketing campaigns, you will have a clear sense of how your audience has reacted depending on how much traction you’ve gotten.
 Venture Capital (VC) firms take notice in this case.
 Obtaining Series A funding and on is important but maintaining focus for your marketing goals allows you to better make your case.

 Prepare for this phase, which may include funding to date from angel investors and VCs but being laser-focused on revenue is far more important.